Equivalent first aid certificates

 - A current New Zealand First aid certificate unit standards 6400, 6401, 6402 – or refresher training certificate unit standards 6400, 26551, 26522.

 These instructions are summary information only.
-We make decisions about seafarer certificates under Marine Order 505 (Certificates of competency — national law) 2013 and the National Standard for Commercial Vessels Part D, Crew Competencies.
-Please refer to these documents for full details of eligibility and other requirements for certificate applications.
+We make decisions about seafarer certificates under Marine Order 505 (Certificates of competency — national law) 2022 .
+Please refer to this document for full details of eligibility and other requirements for certificate applications.